-Earth Day was started in 1970 to support and protect our planet.
-In 1990, Earth Day became a global event, with 200 million people in 141 countries taking part in the celebration.
+Earth Day is an annual global event celebrated on April 22 in more than 193 countries.
+First started in 1970, it is now celebrated by over 200 million people.
+So how can you get involved?
 There are lots of fun and easy ways to celebrate Earth Day that can have a meaningful impact on the health of the Earth—not just on Earth Day, but all year long.

 - Get outside.
 The choices are endless when you step out your front door.
 We often forget what it is like to walk among trees or how good the soil smells when working in the garden.
 Try going for a hike, bike ride, walk, or run.

 - Help wild animals.
 While there has been some debate over the last few years, nonprofits like the Audubon Society suggest it is a great idea to feed wild birds.
 It is also especially important to provide them with water during the winter and dry seasons (and even more so during droughts).
 Bird feeders do need to be cleaned from time to time to help prevent the spread of bacteria among the birds that feed there.
 You can also help wild animals by supporting nonprofits that support animals.
 Consider donating to or volunteering with your favorite group.

 - Leave your car in the garage.
 The cars we drive are one of our biggest impacts on the environment.
 Even people who purchase electric cars can help the environment by keeping their car in the garage a day or two each week.
 Try using public transportation, walking, or riding a bike.